nicolasdilley/Gomela/README.md

 Result for main_main.pml
 Number of states :  29
 Time to verify model :  0  ms
+Send on close safety error : false.
+Close safety error : false.
-Channel safety error : false.
+Negative counter safety error : false.
+Double unlock error : false.
-Global deadlock : false.
+Model deadlock : false.
+Panic reached : false.
 -------------------------------
 ```

-This tells you that there is neither a safety or a global deadlock in the model.
+This tells you that there is neither a safety or a model deadlock in the model.
-This also means that there are no safety errors or global deadlocks in the Go
+This also means that there are no safety errors or model deadlocks in the Go
 source file ```source/hello.go```.

-If we tweak the code to introduce a global deadlock by removing one or both of
+If we tweak the code to introduce a model deadlock by removing one or both of
 the receives on line 10 and 14 and rerun the command ```./gomela fs ./source```.
 The output of the command line should be :